U.S. prosecutors charge three men in $364 million Ponzi scheme

 The SEC has obtained a temporary restraining order freezing assets and has appointed a temporary receiver, according to a separate complaint.

-Reporting by Michelle Price; Editing by David Gregorio
+Reporting by Michelle Price and Katanga Johnson; addition reporting by Nate Raymond; Editing by David Gregorio and Bill Berkrot